Everything You Need To Know About Instagram Creator Accounts

 Can a business have a creator account?

 Technically, yes.
-But if you’re a business owner and looking to make the switch, keep in mind that the creator account was created specifically with individual creators in mind, not all encompassing brands or businesses like the business account option.
+But if you’re a business owner and looking to make the switch, keep in mind that the creator account was created specifically with individual creators in mind, not all-encompassing brands or businesses like the business account option.

 Do creator accounts get more followers?

-Just switching to a creator account will not immediately begin growing your following, but it will give you data and insights about your best performing posts, follower demographics, and more that you can leverage in order to organically increase your following over time.
+Just switching to a creator account will not immediately begin growing your following, but it will give you data and insights about your best-performing posts, follower demographics, and more that you can leverage in order to organically increase your following over time.

-When it comes to engagement, there are always rumours swirling that a creator account = less engagement, but that is simply untrue.
+When it comes to engagement, there are always rumors swirling that a creator account = less engagement, but that is simply untrue.
 As long as you have a great content strategy and produce solid content for your followers, you should be fine.

 How can you tell if someone has a creator account on Instagram?